jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 out to be fast enough.
 If it doesn't, you can go back and optimize it later.
 His thoughts come in the context of working on games in C/C++.
 I think these languages, with modern incarnations of their compilers, are especially compatible with this philosophy.
 I think that in most higher level languages today, there tend to be performance traps where the obvious, idiomatic solution is particularly bad.
-Let's look at an example, comparing F# to C# and to C.
+Let's look at an example, comparing C to a few popular languages.

 Pretend we wish to take an array of 32 million numbers, and compute the sum of their squares.
 The most obvious code for this in C is as follows: